li-xin-yi/security-summer-labs/set-up-container.md

   - Install `sql-inject-demo.apk` on it:

 ```
-$ docker exec -it mobile /bin/bash
+$ docker exec -it mobile bash -c "adb install lab8/sql-inject-demo.apk"
-# adb install lab8/sql-inject-demo.apk
-# exit
 ```

-  - After all jobs done, terminate all containers by
+  - After all jobs are done, terminate all containers by

 ```
 $ docker-compose down